Jump to a section:

 Bandwagon Effect

-2. Examples in Marketing: “Best-seller” lists, customer testimonials, and social media likes are all common ways marketers use the bandwagon effect.
-A 2023 Society of Consumer Psychology study found that products displaying many positive reviews saw a conversion rate increase of up to 270%.
+- Examples in Marketing: “Best-seller” lists, customer testimonials, and social media likes are all common ways marketers use the bandwagon effect.
+A 2023 Society of Consumer Psychology study found that products displaying many positive reviews saw an increase of up to 270% conversion rate.

 Scarcity Bias